Ketamine: Anesthesia

 The use of ketamine in anesthesia reflects its characteristics.
 It is a drug of choice for short-term procedures when muscle relaxation is not required.
 The effect of ketamine on the respiratory and circulatory systems is different from that of other anesthetics.
 It suppresses breathing much less than most other available anesthetics.
 When used at anesthetic doses, ketamine usually stimulates rather than depresses the circulatory system.
 Protective airway reflexes are preserved, and it is sometimes possible to administer ketamine anesthesia without protective measures to the airways.
 Psychotomimetic effects limit the acceptance of ketamine; however, lamotrigine and nimodipine decrease psychotomimetic effects and can also be counteracted by benzodiazepines or propofol administration.
 Ketofol is a combination of ketamine and propofol.

 Ketamine is frequently used in severely injured people and appears to be safe in this group.
 It has been widely used for emergency surgery in field conditions in war zones, for example, during the Vietnam War.
 A 2011 clinical practice guideline supports the use of ketamine as a sedative in emergency medicine, including during physically painful procedures.
 It is the drug of choice for people in traumatic shock who are at risk of hypotension.
 Ketamine often raises blood pressure upon administration and is unlikely to lower blood pressure in most patients, making it useful in treating severe head injuries for which low blood pressure can be dangerous.

 Ketamine is an option in children as the sole anesthetic for minor procedures or as an induction agent followed by neuromuscular blocker and tracheal intubation.
 In particular, children with cyanotic heart disease and neuromuscular disorders are good candidates for ketamine anesthesia.

-Due to the bronchodilating properties of ketamine, it can be used for anesthesia in people with asthma, chronic obstructive airway disease, and with severe reactive airway disease, including active bronchospasm.
+Due to the bronchodilating properties of ketamine, it can be used for anesthesia in people with asthma, chronic obstructive pulmonary disease, and with severe reactive airway disease, including active bronchospasm.